Real Talk About Blood Sugar and Insulin

-It does take commitment to learning how to:
+It does take commitment to learn how to:

 - Apply gentle nutrition guidelines that regulate your blood sugar.
 People respond to food differently, and it works best to tune into how your mind and body respond to food – your satiety, fullness, mood, energy, the lasting power of your meals, physical energy, and your actual blood sugar readings on a glucometer.

 - Adjust lifestyle habits to regain an insulin-sensitive metabolism.
 Habits are what we do unconsciously, and they are often driven by the pleasure-seeking quick-fix part of our brains.
 Changing habits takes awareness and attention.
 Fortunately, there are smart habit change models and techniques you can apply to consciously change your thoughts, feelings, and actions.

 These two steps – tuning in and changing habits, are steps that people need help with.
 Get the help.
 Whether it be a class, a book, or a coach, you deserve to get help with this project.

 Is this article useful or interesting to you?
 Let me know in the comments,